 Do What Works For You

-First of all, don’t worry about what other parents are saying or doing.
+First of all, don’t worry about what other parents are saying or doing – stop stressing about screen time!
 Your family is unique and the rules regarding digital devices in one household might not suit yours.
 Consider whether or not your child is getting enough physical exercise and partaking in other activities that stimulate them in different ways.

 If your child completes their homework, eats their dinner and then spends an hour every evening riding their bike, walking the dog or just playing outside, you might not mind some screen time for kids to relax and unwind.
 However, if your child rarely moves from their gaming spot, then perhaps they’ve reached the too much mark.